Skip to main content

 Fifth disease is caused by a virus called human parvovirus B19.
 (Only humans can catch and spread fifth disease.
 Although there are other parvoviruses that infect animals, you cannot catch these from your pet or any other animal.)

-As a rule, people can spread fifth disease only while they have flu-like symptoms and before they get a rash.
+The virus is contagious.
+People can spread fifth disease by sneezing or coughing while they have flu-like symptoms and before they get a rash.
 Usually, by the time the rash appears, you can no longer spread the disease to anyone else.
 Some people, such as those who have weak immune systems or blood disorders, may be able to spread the disease for a longer time.

 What are the symptoms?

 Symptoms usually appear about 2 weeks after exposure to the virus.
-Early symptoms are similar to the flu—runny nose, sore throat, headache—and may be so mild that you don't notice them.
+Early symptoms are similar to the flu—fever, runny nose, sore throat, headache—and may be so mild that you don't notice them.

 The rash comes several days later, first on the face and later over the rest of the body.
 It may be itchy.
 The rash may last for 7 to 10 days.
 The rash may come and go for several weeks.
-This doesn't mean the disease is worse.
+This doesn't mean that the infection is worse.

 How is it diagnosed?